 If you are diagnosed with histrionic personality disorder you may like being the centre of attention and feel uncomfortable about being ignored.
 This can cause you to behave in a way that appears over-dramatic or over-emotional.

 With narcissistic personality disorder you have a high sense of self-importance.
 You may act like this to cover low self-esteem.
 You might act selfishly to gain success and take advantage of other people.

 People with cluster C personality disorders have strong feelings of fear or anxiety.
 They might appear withdrawn to other people.

 If you have dependent personality disorder, you may allow other people to take responsibility for parts of your life.
 You may not have much self-confidence or be unable to do things alone.
 You may find that you put your own needs after the needs of others.
 You may feel hopeless or fear being alone.

 Avoidant personality disorder

 If you have avoidant personality disorder, you may have a fear of being judged negatively.
 This can cause you to feel uncomfortable in social situations.
 You might not like criticism, worry a lot and have low self-esteem.
 You may want affection, but worry that you will be rejected.

 Obsessive-compulsive personality disorder

-With obsessive-compulsive personality disorder you may feel anxious if things are disorganised, unplanned or not exactly right.
-You may have exceptionally high standards for yourself and others and worry when you or others make mistakes.
+With obsessive-compulsive personality disorder, you may feel anxious if things are disorganised, unplanned or not exactly right.
+You may have exceptionally high standards for yourself and others.
 You may be very cautious and think about the small details.